Update: ‘2022 Nissan Qashqai e-Power Review’ section added and ‘Specifications’ section updated.

-At the front, the 2021 Nissan Qashqai features striking boomerang-shaped LED headlights that are reminiscent of the brand’s SUV flagship Nissan Patrol.
+At the front, the 2022 Nissan Qashqai features striking boomerang-shaped LED headlights that are reminiscent of the brand’s SUV flagship Nissan Patrol.
 A more prominent radiator grille and the cleaner hood with an increased dipped portion make the next-gen model seem wider.
 The sharply-cut bumper, like the grille, is inspired by the Nissan Ariya electric SUV.

 While a lot is different from the Mk2 Nissan Qashqai at the front, the rear-end is familiar.
 The tailgate, back glass, bumper, and tail lamps are very close to the old design.
-The tail lamps are edgier and look squinty, and they add to the SUV’s sporty character.
+The tail lamps are edgier and look squinty, adding to the SUV’s sporty character.
 Full LED advanced matrix headlamps with boomerang signature DRLs, 20-inch diamond-cut alloy wheels, LED tail lights with ‘raindrop’ grain optic, and LED rear turn indicators (first for a European Nissan model) are some of the main exterior features.
 Eleven body color options and five two-tone combinations are available, and the new Qashqai presents customers with 16 variations.

 |Aspect||Nissan Qashqai e-Power Specification|

-|Engine Power||140 kW (188 hp)|
+|Hybrid System Power||140 kW (188 hp)|

-|Engine Torque||330 Nm (243 Lb.-Ft.)|
+|Hybrid System Torque||330 Nm (243 Lb.-Ft.)|

 Electrification isn’t the only trick that makes the Qashqai fuel-efficient.
 The company has made significant use of aluminum panels to reduce the weight of the compact SUV.
 The front fenders, hood, and doors are all made of aluminum, and the body-in-white of the third-gen Qashqai is 21 kg lighter than that of the second-gen Qashqai.
 Unlike that of the old model, the trunk door is made of composite material, providing a further weight-saving of 2.6 kg.
-The 2021 Qashqai is 60 kg lighter and 41% stiffer than that of the second-gen model.
+The third-gen Qashqai is 60 kg lighter and 41% stiffer than that of the second-gen model.
 On paper, it offers a better driving response, improved ride comfort, and a more refined experience overall.